Updated April 19, 2024, at 1:13 PM

 Thankfully, yet solemnly, we were soon returning to work and life slowly began to normalize.
 The airline industry made changes: only ticketed passengers in the terminal, no liquid containers larger than three ounces, and the cockpit door had to remain closed and locked for the duration of the flight.
 Over time, we’ve come to accept this as the new normal.

-COVID-19 is having a similar effect on our lives.
+COVID-19 had a similar effect on our lives.
 Work-from-home has become the primary conduit for businesses large and small.
-Many of us now carry our own personal protective equipment.
-And the handshake has been replaced with the elbow bump (I’ll never get used to that one).
+Many of us now carry new ways of doing things since the pandemic struck.

-As we begin to venture back into public spaces, there’s a sense that we’re once again returning to normal.
+The sense of normality is back.
 However, the normal we left behind won’t be the same one we’re picking up.
 As with September 11, there will be a new normal, a shift that will affirm our future won’t mirror the world exactly as we knew it.

 Who Needs an Office?

 Thought to be less productive on various levels, working from home has traditionally been viewed as a perk.
-Now, the COVID-19 experience has proven to owners, employees, and customers that business can successfully be conducted remotely.
-A preference toward a sizeable physical space may still exist moving forward but won’t be required.
+Now, post-pandemic has proven to owners, employees, and customers that business can successfully be conducted remotely.
+A preference toward a sizeable physical space may still exist but isn’t required.

 Most advisory businesses could function with a conference room for larger gatherings and several smaller offices for privacy.
 The behind-the-scenes work of marketing, service, and operations could be done remotely.
 We predict this will have a slow-moving, but long-term impact on commercial real estate values.